Do men care? What are alternatives to toxic masculinities? Do far right politics come with specific ideas about masculinity?

 - Registration deadline - 27 February 2026

-- How to apply - send a brief motivation statement and proof of your enrolment in an EUR master’s programme OR one of the partner institutions mentioned above.
+- How to apply - send a brief motivation statement and proof of your enrolment in an EUR master’s programme OR one of the partner institutions to the email address below

 Teaching methods